-Where a student experiences misadventure for an in class task/exam, they undertake the task in the time remaining and submit an Extension/Illness/Late/Missed/Misadventure application form, along with evidence including their reasons for the misadventure.
-If you are away on the day of an assessment task and for some reason your performance has been affected during a task or examination (misadventure) you should complete the illness/misadventure form (available online) and give to the Head Teacher for that subject.
+Where a student experiences misadventure for an in-class task/exam, they undertake the task in the time remaining and submit an Extension/Illness/Late/Missed/Misadventure application form, along with evidence including their reasons for the misadventure.

+If you are away on the day of an assessment task and for some reason your performance has been affected during a task or examination (misadventure) you should complete the illness/misadventure form (available on the school website or in this booklet) and give it to the classroom Teacher for that subject.